-The best Steam games in 2024
+The best Steam games in 2025

 The best Steam games

 If you’re a fan of cowboys and sandbox gameplay, we’d be astonished if there’s any game you’ll enjoy on PC more than this truly epic Wild West quest.
 Red Dead Redemption 2 is simply one of the best open-world games of all time, and the fact it was treated to a brilliant PC port makes the emotionally conflicted tale of outlaw Arthur Morgan a bonafide Steam great.
 Even years after its initial release, it’s still several cowboy country miles ahead of most open-world games.
-The world-building is impeccable, the sense of time and place second to none and the variety of brilliantly paced missions is rivalled only by GTA 5.
+The world-building is impeccable, the sense of time and place second to none and the variety of brilliantly paced missions is rivaled only by GTA 5.

 Probably the most ruthlessly efficient first-person shooter on PC.
 Doom Eternal serves up non-stop slaughter quite unlike any other FPS title of the last decade.
 Thanks to a typically brilliant id Software engine, you can revel in slicing and dicing the Doomslayer’s hellish enemies — hoo-boy are those finishers satisfying — at buttery smooth frame rates without the need for a cutting edge PC.
 That’s partly what makes Eternal one of the best games you can play on Steam Deck.
-Just make sure you keep your virtual trigger finger in-shape because the firefights against Hell’s fugliest beasts are relentless.
+Just make sure you keep your virtual trigger finger in shape because the firefights against Hell’s fugliest beasts are relentless.

-The more recent Resident Evil 4 remake may be more exciting, but this pitch perfect redux was the entry that put Capcom’s legendary survival horror series back on the map.
+The more recent Resident Evil 4 remake may be more exciting, but this pitch-perfect redux was the entry that put Capcom’s legendary survival horror series back on the map.
 Built on the beautiful RE Engine, Resident Evil 2 transforms those blocky corridors from the 1998 original into a graphically gorgeous fright fest set in gaming’s most iconic police station.
 The best thing about the remake?
 It’s not slavishly in service to the PS2 game.
 It makes a bunch of canny design tweaks, with the best example being that it turns fedora-wearing boogieman Mr. X into a relentless pursuer on par with Alien: Isolation’s titular Xenomorph.

 It launched in a horrible state on PC, but eventually this remake of one of the best PlayStation games ever made finally got to a level where it’s now on par with the PS5 version… well, provided you own a beefy rig.
 Following Joel and Ellie’s cross-country journey across a post-apocalyptic USA plagued by the undead, The Last of Us: Part I is a perfectly paced action-adventure that combines nerve-shredding stealth with impactful gunplay.
 But the real star is the beautifully told story of an unlikely surrogate father/daughter duo, and the sometimes devastatingly cruel lengths people will go to in the name of love.

 The game that essentially launched Steam as a service back in 2004, Gordman Freeman’s immaculate shooter sequel is as important to the Valve success story as the original Halo is to Xbox.
-Following the adventures of everyone’s favorite kickass theoretical physicist as he battles both aliens, the undead and an authoritarian government, there’s an argument to be made that Half-Life 2 is the most effectively paced video game of all time.
+Following the adventures of everyone’s favorite kickass theoretical physicist as he battles aliens, the undead and an authoritarian government, there’s an argument to be made that Half-Life 2 is the most effectively paced video game of all time.
 The Gravity Gun frights and zombie-slaying fun of Ravenholm!
 That river chase!
 The first time you look up in awe at the towering terror of a Strider.
 All these years on, it remains a riveting masterpiece.

 The Witcher 3: Wild Hunt is one of the most ambitious and refined open-world games on the market today.
 You play as Geralt of Rivia, who plies his trade as a Witcher, roaming the countryside as he slays monsters for money.
 However, in the third and final installment in the Witcher trilogy, Geralt has also caught the attention of various kings and queens — as well as the deadly King of the Wild Hunt, who pursues him across dimensions.
 With an epic story that adapts to your choices, tons of meaningful side quests and an enormous world, packed with secrets to discover, The Witcher 3 can keep you immersed for dozens of hours.